-Legend attributes the creation of Bisciola to Napoleon, who allegedly requested a dessert made with local ingredients during a passage through Valtellina.
+Legend attributes the creation of Bisciola to Napoleon, who allegedly requested a dessert made with local ingredients during a passage in Valtellina.
 Today it is a symbol of mountain cuisine and is appreciated for its rich and natural taste.
 Its rustic texture makes it perfect as an energy snack, winter breakfast, or accompaniment to Valtellinese red wine.

 Check out these recipes you might be interested in👇🏻